Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/013-Integration-Testing.md

 - After the test finishes, it should **clean up any data it created**.

 This ensures tests are repeatable, reliable, and do not interfere with each other.

+# Testing the Auth middleware

+We should test the auth middleware separately because it has two main outcomes.

+In the route handler tests, we don’t need to test the middleware again.
+We only need to check that the route is protected and the middleware is called.